kornia/limbus/limbus/components/definition.md

     ```

 **NOTE**: sometimes to write typing expresions special caharacters are required (e.g. `[]`) in that case remember to add `""` (e.g. `"typing.Optional[int]"`).

+**NOTE 2**: all the non builtin types must be written with the origin modules.
+E.g. `Tensor` is incorrect, it must be written as `torch.Tensor`.